NymphHipster Dufus Carp

 Collar: CDC, white

-Fish on a 9-12 foot leader tapering to 2X-3X fluorocarbon tippet for abrasion resistance.
+Rigging Suggestions: Fish on a 9-12ft 2X-3X fluorocarbon tippet for abrasion resistance.
 The built-in weight eliminates the need for additional split shot, allowing for cleaner presentations.

-The fluorescent orange abdomen serves as a hot spot that triggers strikes while making the fly visible to the angler.
+Pro Tips: The fluorescent orange abdomen serves as a hot spot that triggers strikes while making the fly visible to the angler.
 The CDC collar adds subtle movement and life to the fly when it rests on the bottom.
+The lift kit weighting ensures hook-point-up presentation on every cast.